 Adapted by Frederic Lindsay from his own novel and broadcast in 1987, Brond is one of those 1980’s thriller serials (along with the likes of Edge of Darkness and Dead Head) which eschew narrative clarity in favour of something much more non-linear.
 But given that Lindsay’s novel was rather baffling in places, it’s no surprise that his television adaptation was also opaque.

 Brond was one of his later signature roles though – it certainly made a considerable impact at the time and it’s not difficult to see why.
-It’s a peach of a part which offers Johns a number of wonderfully constructed monologues and set piece scenes.
+Brond is a peach of a part and it offers Johns a number of wonderfully constructed monologues and set piece scenes.
 The first occurs at a university party, where an increasingly disconnected Robert views Brond in a mirror.
 The framing is so non-naturalistic that the exact reality of the situation seems to be in doubt (as with the boy’s murder).

 Satan must be defeated.
 But never is quite.
 So we owe red roses and sunsets to Satan’s joy in being master.